 The insurance penetration rate is traditionally calculated based on total premiums as a percentage of Gross Domestic Product (GDP).
 This has served as a useful high-level measure of insurance development, while providing a good basis for international comparison.
 However, supervisors pursuing more specific policy goals, such as financial inclusion or client value, may find that this measure on its own does not provide enough meaningful information to guide policy strategies.

 In response to requests from the IAIS Executive Committee as well as Latin American supervisors the next A2ii-IAIS Consultation Call will be on the topic of reinsurance.
 The call focused on reinsurance from a host jurisdictions perspective and will examine questions around enforcement of contracts, direct and indirect supervision of reinsurers and contract oversight among other issues.

-On the topic: there has been a rapid growth in mobile insurance, especially over the past 5 years.
-Yet for a domain where so much is happening and where more players (e.g. Mobile Network Operators, technical service providers) and regulators are getting involved, there is still little information about potential risks and corresponding solutions.
+On the topic: There has been a rapid growth in mobile insurance, especially over the past five years.
+Yet for a domain where so much is happening and where more players (e.g. mobile network operators, technical service providers) and regulators are getting involved, there is still little information about the potential risks and corresponding solutions.
 In particular, the topic of data protection – the regulatory measures taken to protect personal data – has not received much attention.